Missoula Firefighters Union, AFL-CIO,

 Danny worked as a dockhand, ESL teacher, carnie, and sandwich artist before graduating with a bachelor's degree in History from the University of Wisconsin.
-After a stint in AmeriCorps on the US-Mexico border, he became an overseas refugee officer with the federal government where he helped 1000's of families to flee persecution and resettle in the US.
+After a stint with AmeriCorps in Arizona, he became an overseas refugee officer with the federal government where he helped several families flee persecution and begin new lives in the US.

 After several years abroad, Danny went to law school and became a public defender, first in Tribal Court on the Flathead Reservation, and later handling appeals to the Montana Supreme Court.
 In the past year he's won battles to secure Montanans' freedom from repetitive prosecutions, and to strengthen our constitutional right to both a speedy trial and effective assistance of counsel.